 7. Meet your neighbors

 When you move to a new place, meeting your neighbors can be a great way to make friends.
 Before you let your guard down completely, remember that they are strangers.
 Make them earn your trust before you share too much.
 Once the trust is established, you can also look out for one another and let each other know if something looks suspicious.

 8. Enjoy yourself!

-Moving out on your own is an important step to shape the person that you’re meant to be in this life.
+Moving out on your own is an important step to shaping the person that you’re meant to be.
 Although it comes with a lot of responsibility and teachable moments, it also comes with a newfound freedom.
 Decorate your space in a way that lets your personality shine, use the new alone time to focus on your personal and professional goals, and most importantly, have some fun (while staying safe, of course)!